imadelakhaldev/adnan_alert/README.md

 # adnan_alert
-Adnan Alert is a message distributed by a child abduction emergency alert system to ask the public for help in finding abducted children.
+Adnan Alert is a message distributed by a child abduction emergency alert system to ask for public help in finding abducted children.